Find Product

 All policies are arranged through FCA-regulated UK insurance brokers.

-Choose from three cover levels, from Third Party Only to comprehensive cover, depending on the level of protection your fleet requires.
+Choose from Third Party Only, Third Party Fire and Theft, or Comprehensive cover, depending on the level of protection your fleet vehicles need.

-Optional cover to keep your fleet moving, including breakdown assistance, windscreen repair, and replacement vehicles during downtime.
+Optional cover to keep the fleet running.
+Includes 24-hour breakdown assistance, windscreen repair and replacement vehicles to cover downtime after a claim.

 Exclusions